YangLinyi/yanglinyi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Research Assistant Professor at Westlake University.
-My research interests lie in Interdisciplinary Methods for Pioneering AI and Computational Trust (IMPACT), particularly in enhancing the robustness and security of LLMs and augmenting their reasoning capabilities for cross-disciplinary applications.
-I served as an **Area Chair** at EMNLP and CIKM, a **Senior Program Committee** member at IJCAI, and an **Associate Editor** at the Special Issue on TIST with Prof. Qiang Yang.
-Previously, I received my PhD at University College Dublin under the supervision of Prof. Barry Smyth and Dr. Ruihai Dong.
+My research interests lie in Interdisciplinary Methods for Pioneering AI and Computational Trust (IMPACT), particularly in enhancing LLMs' reliability, reasoning capabilities, and real intelligence through exploration-based methods.
+I served as an **Area Chair** at ACL, EMNLP, and CIKM, a **Senior Program Committee** member at IJCAI, and an **Associate Editor** at the Special Issue on TIST with Prof. Jindong Wang and Prof. Qiang Yang.

 I have published more than 40 papers, at top-tier conferences, such as ICLR, NeurIPS, ACL, WWW, AAAI, and SIGIR, including 9 co-leading Core A* (CCF-A) papers with a total citation: <a href='https://scholar.google.com/citations?user=go3sFxcAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.
 I am keen on mentoring and working with highly motivated students who possess strong programming capabilities on these topics. <span style="color:red; font-size: 100%">**If you are looking for Interns/RAs and PhDs**</span>, please do not hesitate to contact me via email: yanglinyi[at]westlake[dot]edu[dot]cn

-I currently focus on the following research fields:

-1. Causal Intelligence 2.
-LLM Reasoning 3.
-Efficient AI 4.
-Mechanistic Interpretability

 # 🏆 Honors and Awards